joshua-mo-143/milkmilk/README.md

 Currently, only Next.js is supported due to being able to provide easy SSR.
 Other front ends may get added on in the future.

-Axum is the only Rust web framework supported at the moment, but more may be added depending on.
+Axum is the only Rust web framework supported at the moment, but more may be added depending on demand/.

 ### Pre-requisites
 You'll want Rust installed, as well as Node if you want to use a front end.
 You will also probably want Docker if you plan on deploying to a webservice that requires Docker image deployment.